Sopranos and Altos of Chor Anno

-Rebecca teaches French at Astoria High School in Astoria, Oregon.
+Rebecca Pierce recently accepted a new role, teaching French in the schools of Bend, Oregon.
+She and her husband, Matt...at bass in Chor Anno...moved to Bend in 2021.
 She has enjoyed singing since childhood.
 Starting out in the children’s choir in her church, Rebecca then participated in the choral program in the Central School District in Monmouth/Independence, Oregon, and continued to sing at Western Oregon University during her undergraduate years including in choirs in Poitiers, France during her junior year study abroad.
 She has also sung with the North Coast Chorale in Astoria.
 Rebecca holds both a BA in French and an MAT from WOU.
 She plans to pursue a Masters Degree in French soon.

 Leora Schwitters is the Artistic Director/Founder of Rainier Youth Choirs in Kent, WA.
 Leora retired from directing high school and junior high choirs in the Kent schools.
 Her Cedar Heights Junior High choirs performed in state and regional conferences for WMEA and ACDA.
 She earned a B.M. from Yankton College Conservatory of Music, SD, and a MAT in Music Education from the University of Washington.
 A Past-President of WA-ACDA, she remains active as a clinician, adjudicator, and honor choir conductor.
 Leora is a member of ACDA, NAfME, NW Kodály Educators, Chorus America, and NATS, and currently sings with the Lyric Arts Ensemble.
 She and her husband Larry enjoy trail running and are avid birders.